Title: Four Things That Never Happened to Naruto

 The woman is looking vaguely green by now, but that doesn't deter Naruto.
 "That's 'cause you're here!
 She's always goin' off about your clothes and stuff."
 Naruto frowns now, mostly because he doesn't really get why his mom is always muttering about Kyouko-san's clothes and always banging pots and pans around whenever his dad mentions how helpful Kyouko-san is when it comes to cleaning out the paperwork.
 Didn't that mean that Dad got home a lot faster?
 He really liked it when dad came home early in the evenings.
 Still, an angry mom meant unpleasant things, and Naruto really wanted his practice shuriken kit back.
 "She really, really doesn't like it when you talk to my dad.
 So," he leans back now, and frowns, just like he's seen his dad do a million times, and he really wishes he could cross his arms, but his hands are tangled somewhere in the coat's folds, "I'm gonna hafta let you go, Kyouko-san.
 It's better for all of us this way."

 Things happen very fast after that: his dad bursts in, red in the face ("Naruto!
 Why did you—how did you—what are you doing—wait, is that Sarutobi-sama's hat?"); Kyouko-san bursts into peals of hysterical laughter, and ends up clutching the desk in a futile attempt to remain standing, which is decidedly not the reaction Naruto was going for; his mom finally finds him and tries to make sense of the situation ("There you are, you fishcake!
-What on earth is going—?"), but doesn't get very far because Naruto quite proudly proclaims his success while bouncing on the Hokage's chair and holding the hitae-ate from flopping over his eyes again ("Mommy, Mommy!
+What on earth is going on?"), but doesn't get very far because Naruto quite proudly proclaims his success while bouncing on the Hokage's chair and holding the hitae-ate from flopping over his eyes again ("Mommy, Mommy!
 I told Kyouko-san to go 'way 'cause she makes you so mad all the time!
 Can I have my stuff back now, please?
 Huh?
 Please?
 Please, Mommy, please oh please oh pleeeeeese?"); and a team of ANBU peers in through a window and politely backs off.

 Namikaze Naruto is twelve years old, and he's never been so embarrassed in his life.

-They're cheering, and not politely like the rest of his peers' parents, either—they're being friggin' loud and obnoxious and really, really annoying.
+They're cheering, and not politely like the rest of his peers' parents, either—they're being freaking loud and obnoxious and really, really annoying.
 His dad's even dragged the stupid Ero-sennin home for this, and his mother is crying and whooping, and his dad has this big goofy smile on his face.
 Kakashi's even smiling, both eyes uncovered so his dead teammate could see this too.

-He scuffs a shoe across the floor and steals a furtive glance at Sakura.
+He scuffs a shoe across the ground and steals a furtive glance at Sakura.
 She probably thinks that it's so dumb, that his family members are making fools out of themselves.
 But, no, she's only got eyes for stupid Sasuke-kun, whose family is standing and politely clapping like normal people.

 It's not like it matters, anyway.
 It's not like he's ever been number one in class, not like stupid Uchiha Sasuke and his stupid perfect grades.
 Naruto's aren't so perfect—he's not very good at thinking a zillion steps ahead in a fight; although Kakashi taught him how to climb trees and walk on water when he was nine, his chakra control is pretty sucky; and even though he figured out the Kage Bunshin no Jutsu a while ago when he had filched a scroll from his dad's office, he still can't make a decent normal bunshin.
 He doesn't get why his family's so okay with it.

-It's kind of nice, though, Naruto has to admit, when they all take him out to dinner, and his mom keeps saying how proud she is, and Ero-sennin orders drinks for everyone in the restaurant and Kakashi claps him on the back and reminds him not to eat breakfast tomorrow before the big test.
+It's kind of nice, though, Naruto has to admit, when they all take him out to dinner later, and his mom keeps saying how proud she is, and Ero-sennin orders drinks for everyone in the restaurant and Kakashi claps him on the back and reminds him not to eat breakfast tomorrow before the big test.
 Well, if he has Kakashi for his jounin sensei and Sakura for a teammate, it just might make up for getting paired with Uchiha Sasuke.
 Almost.

 The best part, though, comes when his dad gives him his old hitae-ate later that night, the one he wore when he was a gennin, and Naruto feels awed by the weight of the trust and pride in his hands.